What is a home equity loan? How does a home equity loan work?

 When considering a home equity loan, one of the first things you’ll notice is that the rates are typically higher than they are for a home purchase or even a standard rate and term refinance.
 The reason?
 The lender is put into a second-lien position behind the initial mortgage and this has consequences.

 In the event of a loan default and subsequent foreclosure that results in the sale of the house, the home equity loan lender is second in line to get paid behind the lender of the first mortgage.
 This produces greater risk in recouping the borrowed funds.
-Given this increase in risk, the interest rates on home equity loans are also slightly higher.
+Given this increase in risk, home equity loan interest rates are often slightly higher.

 Home equity loans: pros and cons